athoney/learning-micro/docs/loops_and-funcs.md

 You may notice that some code has been repeated twice in different places.
 This code spawns a new pollen LED.
 Let's wrap that code in a function. *Remember* we can use functions to reduce duplicate code.
 This is helpful during the debugging and feature extension process because you only have to look in one place to update/revise code.
 Create a new function that describes the code it encapsulates, something like `make-pollen`will do.
 Grab the code to make a new pollen sprite and place it inside this new function.
 Finally, replace all the places this code was with the `call make-pollen` block to use your new function.

 ### Step 2 - Simplify code
 Another great use for functions is to increase the readability of code.
-The large if statement at the top of the forever block
+The large if statement at the top of the forever block controls the movement of the bee sprite.
+However, that is not immediately obvious.
+Let's improve the readability of this code by making a `move` function that will house our movement code.